Eldad ha-Dani: Eldad's account

 They possess the entire Scriptures, but they do not read the Book of Esther nor Lamentations.
 They have a Talmud in original Hebrew, but none of the Talmudic teachers are mentioned.
 Their ritual is introduced in the name of Joshua, who had received it from Moses, who in his turn had heard its contents from the Almighty.
 They speak only Hebrew.
-(Eldad himself professed not to understand a word of Amharic or Arabic.)
+Eldad professed not to understand a word of Amharic or Arabic.

 On "the other side of the river of Kush" dwell the Bnei Moshe, encircled by the River Sambation.
 It rolls sand and stones during the six working days and rests on the Sabbath.
 From the first moment of Sabbath to the last, fire surrounds the river, and during that time no human being can approach within half a mile of either side of it.
 The four other tribes communicate with the Bnei Moshe from the borders of the river.
 The Bnei Moshe dwell in beautiful houses, and no unclean animal is found in their land.
 Their cattle and sheep as well as their fields bear twice a year.
 No child dies during the lifetime of its parents, who live to see a third and fourth generation.
 They do not close their houses at night, for there is no theft or wickedness among them.
 They speak Hebrew, and never swear by the name of God.

 Reception

 Contemporaneous opinions

 This fanciful narrative was largely accepted by his contemporaries as true.
 Its origins are to be found in the aggadic literature, of which Eldad must have had a very extensive knowledge.
 The inhabitants of Kairouan were troubled by the differences between his halakhot and those of the Talmud, and by some of his strange Hebrew words.
-Eldad pretended to speak only Hebrew, however, many of the words in his letters are derived from Arabic, suggesting that he may have understood other languages as well.
+Eldad pretended to speak only Hebrew; however, many of the words in his letters are derived from Arabic, suggesting that he may have understood other languages as well.
 The gaon Ẓemaḥ ben Hayyim of Sura, whose opinion they had asked, soothed them by saying that there was nothing astonishing in the four tribes disagreeing with the Talmud on some halakic points.

-Moreover, Eldad was known to the Gaon through Isaac ben Mar and R. Simḥah, with whom the Danite associated while he was in Babylonia.
+Eldad was known to the Gaon through Isaac ben Mar and R. Simḥah, with whom the Danite associated while he was in Babylonia.
 Hisdai ibn Shaprut cites Eldad in his letter to the king of the Khazars, and Eldad's halakhot were used by both Rabbinites and Karaites as weapons in defense of their respective creeds.
-Talmudic authorities like Rashi, Abraham ben David, and Abraham ben Maimon quote Eldad as an unquestioned authority; and lexicographers and grammarians interpret some Hebrew words according to the meaning given them in Eldad's phraseology.
+Halakhic authorities like Isaac ben Abba Mari, Moses ben Jacob of Coucy, and Abraham Maimonides treated Eldad as a legitimate source of halakha which needs to be reckoned with although they didn't necessarily accept his positions.
+Lexicographers and grammarians interpret some Hebrew words according to the meaning given them in Eldad's phraseology.
 However, many writers of the Middle Ages expressed doubts as to the genuineness of Eldad's narrative and his halakhot, most explicitly Abraham ibn Ezra (Commentary to Exodus ii.
 22) and Meir of Rothenburg (Responsa, no. 193).